nicoDs96/SmartMuseum/Architecture.md

   <img height="50%" width="50%" src="./img/Net-arch.png">
 </p>

 With the current architecture, we only differentiate between two frontends (Mobile App, Museum Dashboard) and the backend.
 The backend choice between on-premise and cloud solutions will be discussed in the [evaluation](Evaluation.md) part.
+As initial solution we will propose to the museum to collect environmental data in aggregated from (for example avg min and max temperature of a given time range).
+Based on this proposal we decided to use LoRaWAN as comunication protocol.
+If more data are needed we might switch to mqtt/mqtt-sn and change the broker accordingly